openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 types.
 The design does not, however, allow optimization to produce shifts in specified behavior.
 Specialization can never simply be disregarded by the JVM.
-Thus, a "dumb" JVM implementation and a highly optimizing one will process exactly the same linkage parameters and specialiaziton anchors, and so both will get the same results (if the latter waits up for the former to finish).
+Thus, a "dumb" JVM implementation and a highly optimizing one will process exactly the same linkage selectors and specialiaziton anchors, and so both will get the same results (if the latter waits up for the former to finish).